v3rslu1s/Applied-Datascience/README.md

 > **To what extend and in what way, can different (unsupervised) data science techniques be used on kinematic recordings to contribute to a more valid and more reliable diagnosis, made by a doctor, on shoulder disability.**

 ```
+The projectgroup of 19/20 is not the first group who contributes to this research.
+Two
 Result from last year, based on allot of assumptions
 We tried to encrease teh quality of the data
 The result of the logistics regression did get better or worse